How to Make Beautifully Scented Pinecones

 - Christmas Spirit (Young Living Oil)

 I love cinnamon, clove, and tangerine together!
-I also might add a drop or two of Nutmeg to this combination.
+I might also add a drop or two of Nutmeg to this combination.
 To me, it smells like Christmas!
-You can see from the image above, these essential oils are “well loved”!
+As the image above shows, these essential oils are “well-loved”!
 I use them a lot!

-I think an aroma is much more interesting if it is a combination of two or three specific scents.
+I think an aroma is much more interesting if it combines two or three specific scents.

 OTHER SCENTED PINECONE ADD-INS

-I like to use different shaped pinecones when using them as part of my decor.
-A little variety looks so so pretty!
+I like to use different-shaped pinecones as part of my decor.
+A little variety looks so pretty!

-But pinecones are not the only organic thing that can be scented.
-You might want to try adding these other found-in-nature elements to your plastic bag to scent right along with the pinecones…
+However, pinecones are not the only organic thing that can be scented.
+You might want to try adding these other found-in-nature elements to your plastic bag to scent along with the pinecones…

 - acorns (if you collected them in nature, remember to bake them too)